mit-rss/intro_to_linux/README.md

 In order to get credit for this assignment, you will submit a `.zip` file to [Gradescope](https://www.gradescope.com/courses/973988/assignments/5710353) under **Lab 1A: Intro To Linux**.
-The format of the file will be specified in Question 4.
+The format of the file will be specified in Problem 4.
 Your submission will not get graded properly if you don't put it in the right format.

 ## References